 When Toni became a grandmother to grandson Orion she discovered a passion for playing, teaching and joining with children as they discover the world around them.
 She thrives in the ongoing challenge of learning and growing with the kids and continuously strives to find new ways to enrich the preschool experience.
 Toni is excited to teach at Mt.
 Edgecumbe Preschool and participates in continuing education in Early Childhood Education.

-Rachel, her husband Nick, and their Boston Terrier Rocky are returning to Alaska and excited to play in Sitka.
+Rachel, her husband Nick, new addition baby Willa and their Boston Terrier Rocky are returning to Alaska and excited to play in Sitka.

 After earning a B.S. in Natural Sciences from University of Alaska Anchorage, and minor in communications, Rachel substitute taught in Anchorage for several years in a wide range of classrooms.
 She earned an Early Elementary teaching certificate and taught preschool in Tacoma, WA while coaching high school swimming with the Steilacoom Sentinels.